Brands that Create Clothes Made from Recycled Materials

 • For every piece purchased, approximately one to two pounds of fabric waste is diverted from landfills.source

-What type of waste does Zero Waste Daniel use?
+What type of recycled materials does Zero Waste Daniel use?

 Zero Waste Daniel creates recycled clothing and accessories using “100% pre-consumer cutting room scraps, design room waste and leftover materials” that would normally end up in landfills.